International Shipping Restrictions, Prohibitions, & HAZMAT

 - Review the USPS Publication 52, Hazardous, Restricted, & Perishable Mail and the International Mail Manual to find out if your item is mailable.

-- Review the Individual Country Listings and Requirements by Country & Locality pages to discover if the destination country permits your item.
+- Review the Individual Country Listings to discover if the destination country permits your item.

-- Be aware that size and weight standards may differ from USPS standards.
+- Know that a country’s size and weight standards may differ from USPS standards.

 Internationally Prohibited Items